Victims of Mass Violence Events

 San Jose victim hotline: 408-209-8356

-Victims of the Gilroy Garlic Festival can apply for compensation until July 28, 2026.
+Victims of the Gilroy Garlic Festival shooting can apply for compensation.
+The deadline is July 28, 2026.

 Services Provided: